unraid/docs/docs/unraid-os/manual/storage-management.md

     were Cache: No, set them back that way.
 11. Run mover from the Main tab; wait for completion; check cache drive contents which should be back the way it was.
-12. change any share that we're set to Use Cache:Only back to that option
+12. Change any share that was set to Use Cache:Only back to that option
 13. Stop array.
 14. Enable docker and VM services.
 15. Start array